importmattie/CHArD_GLORYS/README.md

 CHArD (= ClickHist + Arctic Data)

-An implementation for exploring the GLORYS dataset
+An implementation of ClickHist for exploring the GLORYS dataset

 Author: Matthew Niznik (matthewniznik on Github)